 - Health determinants are interconnected and complex

 - Immune system of humans and patterns of infection

 - How data can inform decision making about health

 - Using Bioethical frameworks to inform decision making about health

 - Scientific Investigations; their design, performance and reporting

 - Writing in the style of a scientific magazine

 - Investigations into past, current and future health issues

 - The role of social factors such as conformity, aggression, altruism and persuasion on health

-- Human body systems inclusion muscular-skeletal, respiratory and circulatory
+- Human body systems including the muscular-skeletal, respiratory and circulatory systems

 - Diet, nutrition and the human digestive system